Johannakronqvist/assignment-sl-frontend-developer-role/README.md

 - Handle result state with useState
 - Fetching data from the third endpoint to get the result
 - Displaying result
+- Added loading spinner to inform the user data is being fetch
 - Refactoring code
-- I choose not to do the optional task of implementing the assignment in the Next.js [/app router](https://nextjs.org/blog/next-13-4#nextjs-app-router).
-I have no previous experience and wanted ro use my time wisely.
+- I choose not to do the optional task of implementing the assignment in the Next.js [/app router].
+I did not explore the app directory in Next.js yet, as well as server- /client components because they seem to be still in beta.
+So i decided to go with something i am more familiar with to use my time wisely

 ## Future implementations ideas